 Weather and Dress

 Bring a sweater or blazer to GLC events.
 The hotels and venues are air-conditioned.
 Wearing layers will help you stay comfortable in the meeting rooms.
-Dress code for evening socials is smart casual, please see the socials page for more information on socials.
+The dress code for the evening socials is smart casual; please see the socials page for more information.

 Men’s Dress Code Glossary